i-vishi/movie-data-android-app/README.md

 - Used Recyclerview with Grid Layout to show movies in the form of grids.
 - Glide is used to load image.
 - Used Data binding and view binding.
-- Used material transition to view a movie.
+- Used material transition to load a movie.

 ## Built with